Nathaniel-VFX/Discord.js-v14-Command-Handlers/README.md

 If you are using [replit](https://replit.com/) you can remove `require('dotenv').config()` from `index.js` and you don't need to install `dotenv`

+---

 # Contact
 Discord: `Nathaniel VFX#9090`

 ## Made by Nathaniel (Nathaniel VFX#9090)
 These command handlers are made by Nathaniel (Nathaniel VFX#9090)

-If you have any problem, you can contact me. 😉
+If you have any problem, feel free to contact me. 😉

 <img src="https://discord.c99.nl/widget/theme-2/753180650202202154.png" alt="Discord"/>